odata2ts/odata2ts/packages/odata2model/README.md

 # OData 2 Model

-Create TypeScript interfaces & query objects from a given metadata description of an OData service.
+Create TypeScript interfaces, query objects and / or complete client services from a given metadata description of an OData service.

 ## Installation